-TERM DEFINITION 3.750% Senior Notes The Company's \$300.0 million principal amount of 3.750% senior notes maturing on October 1, 2024 and issued on September 27, 2019 4.375% Senior Notes The Company's \$300.0 million principal amount of 4.375% senior notes maturing on December 15, 2025 and issued on July 10, 2020 5.125% Senior Notes The Company's original \$300.0 million principal amount of 5.125% senior notes which matured on May 27, 2021 and were issued on May 27, 2016, of which \$44.0 million was redeemed through a cash tender offer by the Company on August 14, 2020 5.375% Senior Notes The Company's \$450.0 million principal amount of 5.375% senior notes maturing on July 24, 2023 and issued on July 24, 2018 Adjusted Earnings A non-GAAP financial measure used by the Company to evaluate financial performance, which primarily excludes (i) certain non-cash items and other expenses that generally do not involve the receipt or outlay of cash and do not dilute existing stockholders, and (ii) certain gains and charges that management believes do not best reflect the ordinary results of BGC ADV Average daily volume Algomi Algomi Limited, a wholly owned subsidiary of the Company, acquired on March 6, 2020 API Application Programming Interface April 2008 distribution rights shares Cantor's deferred stock distribution rights provided to current and former Cantor partners on April 1, 2008 Aqua Aqua Securities L.P., an alternative electronic trading platform, which offers new pools of block liquidity to the global equities markets and is a 49%-owned equity method investment of the Company and 51% owned by Cantor ASC Accounting Standards Codification ASU Accounting Standards Update Audit Committee Audit Committee of the Board BEAT Base Erosion and Anti-abuse Tax Berkeley Point Berkeley Point Financial LLC, a wholly owned subsidiary of the Company acquired on September 8.
-2017 and contributed to Newmark in the Separation Besso Besso Insurance Group Limited, formerly a wholly owned subsidiary of the Company, acquired on February 28, 2017 and sold to The Ardonagh Group on November 1, 2021 as part of the Insurance Business Disposition BGC BGC Partners, Inc. and, where applicable, its consolidated subsidiaries BGC or our Class A common stock BGC Partners Class A common stock, par value \$0.01 per share common stock or its subsidiaries to borrow up to \$250.0 million, as amended on August 6, 2018 to increase the facility to \$400.0 million
+TERM DEFINITION 3.750% Senior Notes The Company's \$300.0 million principal amount of 3.750% senior notes maturing on October 1, 2024 and issued on September 27, 2019 4.375% Senior Notes The Company's $\$300.0$ million principal amount of 4.375% senior notes maturing on December 15, 2025 and issued on July 10, 2020 5.125% Senior Notes The Company's original \$300.0 million principal amount of 5.125% senior notes, which matured on May 27, 2021 and were issued on May 27, 2016, of which \$44.0 million was redeemed through a cash tender offer by the Company on August 14, 2020 5.375% Senior Notes The Company's \$450.0 million principal amount of 5.375% senior notes maturing on July 24, 2023 and issued on July 24, 2018 Adjusted Earnings A non-GAAP financial measure used by the Company to evaluate financial performance, which primarily excludes (i) certain non-cash items and other expenses that generally do not involve the receipt or outlay of cash and do not dilute existing stockholders, and (ii) certain gains and charges that management believes do not best reflect the ordinary results of BGC ADV Average daily volume Algomi Algomi Limited, a wholly owned subsidiary of the Company, acquired on March 6, 2020 API Application Programming Interface April 2008 distribution rights shares Cantor's deferred stock distribution rights provided to current and former Cantor partners on April 1, 2008 Aqua Aqua Securities L.P., an alternative electronic trading platform, which offers new pools of block liquidity to the global equities markets and is a 49%-owned equity method investment of the Company and 51% owned by Cantor ASC Accounting Standards Codification ASU Accounting Standards Update Audit Committee Audit Committee of the Board August 2022 Sales Agreement CEO Program sales agreement, by and between the Company and CF&Co, dated August 12, 2022, pursuant to which the Company can offer and sell up to an aggregate of \$300.0 million of shares of BGC Class A common stock Berkeley Point Berkeley Point Financial LLC, a wholly owned subsidiary of the Company acquired on September 8, 2017 and contributed to Newmark in the Separation Besso Besso Insurance Group Limited, formerly a wholly owned subsidiary of the Company, acquired on February 28, 2017.
+Sold to The Ardonagh Group on November 1, 2021 as part of the Insurance Business Disposition BGC BGC Partners, Inc. and, where applicable, its consolidated subsidiaries BGC or our Class A common stock BGC Partners Class A common stock, par value \$0.01 per share

-BGC or our Class B BGC Partners Class B common stock, par value \$0.01 per share
+BGC or our Class B common stock

+BGC Partners Class B common stock, par value \$0.01 per share party or its subsidiaries to borrow up to \$250.0 million, as amended on August 6, 2018 to increase the facility to \$400.0 million

-BGC Credit Agreement Agreement between the Company and Cantor, dated March 19, 2018, that provides for each party
+BGC Credit Agreement Agreement between the Company and Cantor, dated March 19, 2018, that provides for each

-BGC Financial or BGCF BGC Financial, L.P
+BGC Financial or BGCF BGC Financial, L.P.

-BGC Global OpCo BGC Global Holdings, L.P., an operating partnership, which is owned jointly by BGC and BGC the Spin-Off, the Newmark Group), collectively
+BGC Global OpCo BGC Global Holdings, L.P., an operating partnership, which is owned jointly by BGC and BGC to the Spin-Off, the Newmark Group), collectively